Potential cultural impact of extraterrestrial contact: Impact assessment

 The physical distance between the two civilizations has also been used to assess the cultural impact of extraterrestrial contact.
 Historical examples show that the greater the distance, the less the contacted civilization perceives a threat to itself and its culture.
 Therefore, contact occurring within the Solar System, and especially in the immediate vicinity of Earth, is likely to be the most disruptive and negative for humanity.
 On a smaller scale, people close to the epicenter of contact would experience a greater effect than would those living farther away, and a contact having multiple epicenters would cause a greater shock than one with a single epicenter.
 Space scientists Martin Dominik and John Zarnecki state that in the absence of any data on the nature of extraterrestrial intelligence, one must predict the cultural impact of extraterrestrial contact on the basis of generalizations encompassing all life and of analogies with history.

 The beliefs of the general public about the effect of extraterrestrial contact have also been studied.
 A poll of United States and Chinese university students in 2000 provides factor analysis of responses to questions about, inter alia, the participants' belief that extraterrestrial life exists in the Universe, that such life may be intelligent, and that humans will eventually make contact with it.
 The study shows significant weighted correlations between participants' belief that extraterrestrial contact may either conflict with or enrich their personal religious beliefs and how conservative such religious beliefs are.
 The more conservative the respondents, the more harmful they considered extraterrestrial contact to be.
 Other significant correlation patterns indicate that students took the view that the search for extraterrestrial intelligence may be futile or even harmful.
+While earlier studies focused on student or public perceptions, a 2025 survey published in Nature Astronomy established an empirical baseline for expert opinion.
+The study found that 58.2% of astrobiology experts believe intelligent extraterrestrial life likely exists, with 86.6% agreeing that basic life is likely.
+This suggests that expert confidence in the existence of extraterrestrial intelligence is significantly higher than often assumed in sociological models of contact.